NHOrus/srwq-compilation/episode-28.md

 You set your comms to silent and hiss into your earpiece.
 "Dumi, help me out here!
 What am I meant to tell them about you?"

-I'm not sure how lying would have any better an outcome than simply telling the truth.
+*I'm not sure how lying would have any better an outcome than simply telling the truth.
 My goals, both personal and those set by my master, aren't going to change.
 I still want to help you, Katina, even if I have to go over the heads of the Shadow Mirrors and do their jobs for them.
 The trouble is reconciling all the disparate elements you want to unite.
 The Shadow Mirrors can be made to trust me again, or at least most of them.
 The DC may respect my power, but mistrust my origins.
 The Irregulars are probably going to treat me as an enemy.
 The Balmarians are unlikely to trust me completely, but have little choice.
-It's a matter of reconciling what you want with whats possible.
+It's a matter of reconciling what you want with whats possible.*

-"But, uh...Maybe..."
+"But, uh...
+Maybe..."

-You're hardly out of options, Katina.
+*You're hardly out of options, Katina.
 You can try diplomacy.
 You can invent a proper lie to explain me.
-Or you can adjust your expectations, and realise you may have to give up some of the things you want.
+Or you can adjust your expectations, and realise you may have to give up some of the things you want.*

 WHAT SHALL WE DO?
 I'd like more thought-out answers on any fibs we're going to be telling, or other coverup strategies.
 View SameGoogleiqdbSauceNAO KIRRRRBY.jpg,  52KiB, 521x640